Iapetus-11/betterstatcord.py/README.md

 - **More accurate**: This library has more accurate statistics than the official one.
 - **Supports clustering**: This library has a special class for clustered bots, which supports the clustered API stats endpoint.
 - **Supports Discord.py forks**: The main library does not...
-- **Supports Disnake slash commands**: Supports Disnake slash commands.
+- **Supports Disnake + Pycord slash commands**: Supports slash commands for both of these forks.

 ## Examples